peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 <a name='H3DU.BSplineCurve_tangent'></a>
 ### H3DU.BSplineCurve#tangent(u)

-Convenience method for finding an approximate tangent vector of this curve at the given U and V coordinates.
+Convenience method for finding an approximate tangent vector of this curve at the given U coordinate.
 The <b>tangent vector</b> is the same as the velocity vector, but "normalized" to a unit vector.

 #### Parameters